Peergos/Peergos/README.md

  - To allow individuals to securely and privately store files in a peer to peer network which has no central node and is generally difficult to disrupt or surveil
  - To allow secure sharing of such files with other users of the network without visible meta-data (who shares with who)
  - To have a beautiful user interface that any computer or mobile user can understand
- - To have super fast file transfers by transfering fragments in parallel to/from different sources
+ - To have super fast file transfers by transferring fragments in parallel to/from different sources
  - To enable a new secure form of email
  - To be independent of the central SSL CA trust architecture
  - A user should be able to easily run Peergos on a machine in their home and get their own Peergos storage space, and social communication platform from it.